ZhuoerLyu/cse548_final_project/readme.md

-# Malicious Subdomains Detection using Amass and Fingerprints
+# Subdomain Takeover Detection using Amass and Fingerprints
 This project is the final project of ***CSE 548: Advandced Computer Network Security***.

 In this project, we are trying to identify some subdomains that could post some threats in future.